 Stephansdom in Vienna, Austria

 Topics.
-This historical marker is listed in this topic list: Wars, Non-US.
-A significant historical year for this entry is 1683.
+This historical marker is listed in these topic lists: Arts, Letters, Music • Education • Science & Medicine.
+A significant historical date for this entry is July 6, 1865.

 Location.
 48° 12.697′ N, 16° 22.057′ E. Marker is in Stephansdom, Wien (Vienna)Touch for map.
 Marker is at or near this postal address: Am Hof 8, Stephansdom, Wien 1010, Austria.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Der Wiener Feuerwehr / The Vienna Fire Department (a few steps from this marker); Türkenkugel / The Turkish Ball (within shouting distance of this marker); Pope Innocent XII (Antonio Pignatelli) (about 90 meters away, measured in a direct line); Henry Dunant and the Red Cross (about 120 meters away); Memorial Plaque of the Archdiocese Vienna at Judenplatz (about 120 meters away); Babenberger Stadtthor - Babenberg City Gate (about 150 meters away); Mahnmal für die österreichischen jüdischen Opfer der Schoah / Judenplatz Holocaust Memorial (about 150 meters away); Hans Christian Andersen (about 150 meters away).
 Touch for a list and map of all markers in Stephansdom.